egrath/b3view/README.md

 ```bash
 qmake make -f Makefile.Debug
 ```
-This will (hopfully) build a binary in the "build" subdirectory.
+This will (hopefully) build a binary in the "build" subdirectory.
 See [Troubleshooting](#Troubleshooting) for compiling via GUI.

 ### Windows